Since You’ve Been Gone – Reality of Suicide on Family and Friends

 It has been a year since you left.
 Your family and friends have gone through the ever-winding road of grief and loss.
 Your mom and daughter have moved.
 The new place is great!
 Very open and fresh.
 They did a great job decorating it.

 Your girl starts high school in the fall.
 I keep thinking back to when we met because your girl should only be 4 yrs old.
 She is a spitfire, but you already knew that!
-Then high school she starts high school.
+Now she is starting high school.
 Impossible.

 You became a grandma to a honey of a girl.
 Your son and his family have moved out.
 They are both working and being great parents, learning all the things.
 You would be proud.